grafana/grafana-infinity-datasource/docs/sources/query/uql.md

 ## Basic UQL commands

-Below you will find the basic UQL commands.
 All these commands are available in all versions unless specified otherwise.

 ### project